Some SLURM Commands

 Max. allowed wallclocktime: 1.0 days

-Please also see SLURM Accounting on how jobs are accounted with SLURM.
+Please also see Slurm Accounting on how jobs are accounted with Slurm.

 The command sinfo